-- For Web sites: Quotation of websites is not admitted.
+- For Web sites: Direct quotation of websites is not accepted.

-- Each table should be provided on a separate sheet and collected after the references.
-Tables should be provided with headings on the same sheet.
+- Each table should be provided on a separate sheet and presentedd after the references.
+Tables should be provided with headings on the same page.
 Vertical lines should not be used in tables.

-- Figures of illustrations and images should be prepared high resolution using at least 300 dpi in print (Full width is 2008 pixels and half is 945 pixels) in JPG, TIF, EPS, PSD or PPT format.
-Never use MS word file (doc or docx).
-Magnifications of figures must be indicated with scale bars in the images.
+- Illustration and images should be prepared high resolution using at least 300 dpi in print (Full width is 2008 pixels and half is 945 pixels) in JPG, TIF, EPS, PSD or PPT format.
+Never use MS word file (.doc or .docx).
+The magnifications of figures must be indicated with a scale bars within the images.
 Letterings should be large enough to permit reduction of printing.

 - Color figures can be printed provided that the author pays the additional cost (see section 5).
 Color figure files should be uploaded as Item “Color figure”.

-A proof is sent just one time to the author.
+A proof is sent only once to the corresponding author.
 Proofreading should be limited to the correction of typographical errors.
-The setting costs incurred by excess alterations will be charged to the author.
+The setting costs incurred by excess changes will be charged to the author.